 - You are turned down for a rental property because the landlord will not rent to a same-sex couple.

-Most civil rights breaches occur in public service settings or an employment environment–and can include many circumstances.
+Most civil rights breaches occur in public service settings or employment environments and can include various circumstances.

 Do I Need a Human Rights or a Civil Rights Attorney?

-Most civil rights cases need to be pursued by a qualified lawyer with appropriate experience with the specific laws in your country and state.
+Most civil rights cases should be pursued by a qualified lawyer with experience in the specific laws of your country and state.
 For example, if you feel you have been dismissed unfairly from employment in the US, a human rights expert will be unable to help.

 What is considered unfair treatment in the workplace?
 This might include being denied a promotion due to discrimination, offensive behaviors, or being fired in unreasonable circumstances.

-Human rights can be a difficult-to-navigate area of the law, and attorneys in this field advocate for victims of violations and petition for changes to the legal structure where applicable.
-If you believe your civil or human rights have been violated, an attorney at Strom Law Firm can help.
+Human rights can be a complex and challenging area of the law, and attorneys in this field advocate for victims of violations and petition for changes to the legal structure where necessary.
+If you believe your civil rights or human rights have been violated, an attorney at Strom Law Firm can help.